modeco80/pixelboard/README.md

 Alternatively, you can use Visual Studio or CLion to build the project.

-The output `pixelboard` executable can be placed wherever you want.
+The output `pixelboard` server executable can be placed wherever you want.

 ### Webapp